 This scarf is made with a bulky yarn that makes it warm and cozy.
 The ribbed-knit stitch gives it a soft, squishy texture and creates a seamless loop.
 It’s super fun to make, and a perfect beginner-friendly pattern for anyone looking for some relaxing crochet therapy.

 Want to make a beanie that looks great with this scarf?
 Try my Cozy Ribbed Beanie Crochet Pattern!
 Click here for the free pattern.

-This ribbed infinity scarf is made using Charisma yarn by Loops & Threads.
+This ribbed infinity scarf is made using Charisma yarn by Loops & Threads (100% acrylic).
 You can easily adjust the length of your scarf, but I’ve found that two whole skeins of Charisma yarn is the perfect amount for one cozy infinity scarf.
-A good substitute for this yarn is Bernat Softee Chunky.
+A few of my favorite substitutes for this yarn are listed below:

 Any bulky yarn will work perfectly fine, the trick is using a larger crochet hook to make your stitches softer and make your scarf chunkier.
 The bulky yarn helps it works up quickly, making this a great pattern for creating handmade holiday gifts that everyone will love!
 Who doesn’t want a soft, chunky infinity scarf to make their winter a little cozier?

 Recommended: Charisma yarn by Loops & Threads – 2 balls about 218 yds

 Other: Scissors and a yarn needle for weaving in ends

 4” x 4” swatch = 9 sts x 6 rows, worked over HDC in the BLO

 LENGTH: Approximately 72″

 (Quick tip: it’s easier to fold the scarf in half and measure 36″ )